algorandfoundation/xGov/README.md

 Pull requests in this repository must pass automated validation checks:

-* HTML formatting and broken links are checked using [html-proofer](https://rubygems.org/gems/html-proofer).

 * Proposal formatting is checked using [xGov Validator](https://github.com/algorandfoundation/xgovw).

 To install `xgovw` and validate the xGovs repository: